 The RadioShuttle software contains an MQTT gateway which establishes a connection between the RadioShuttle station, with the connected node(s), and an MQTT server.
 This enables bidirectional message exchange between MQTT and LoRa.

-The RadioShuttle MQTT gateway is a sample application (“ESP32RadioShuttleMQTT”) that uses an ECO Power board equipped with WiFi to communicate with the MQTT-Broker and functions as a RadioShuttle “Node_Online” as a server for other LoRa nodes.
+The RadioShuttle MQTT gateway is a sample application (“ESP32RadioShuttleMQTTGateway”) that uses an ECO Power or Eagle board equipped with WiFi to communicate with the MQTT-Broker and functions as a RadioShuttle “Node_Online” as a server for other LoRa nodes.

 The RadioShuttle MQTT gateway registers different MQTT topics and can thus forward received MQTT messages to LoRa nodes.
 In addition, it can also forward LoRa-received messages to MQTT.
 The complete content of the message is simply forwarded.